 2. As an extreme example the Rolls Royce Co.
-He has no right
+He has no right even to consider radio.

-3. But every manufacturer whose product is used by the great mass, food-stuffs, gasoline, cloth-ing, can use radio effectively and should include it if his campaign is to be well rounded and complete.
+3. But every manufacturer whose product is used by the great mass, food-stuffs, gasoline, clothing, can use radio effectively and should include it if his campaign is to be well rounded and complete.